sarimabbas/sarim-vuepress/src/posts/2019/markdown-editor/index.md

 Unlike MS Word, images cannot be "embedded" in Markdown, instead the user must manually write out the path to an image and be responsible for organizing these images (often adjacent to the `.md` file in the filesystem).
 This can be painful for lots of images.

 Adopting a bundle format like `.textbundle` allows for simulating embeds.
 Clipboard or dragged assets can be copied to the bundle, and thereafter the deletion of Markdown references can delete the underlying files.
 This provides both convenience and clean-up of unused assets, reducing file size.
-Lufz will support `.textbundle` as default.

 #### No lock in

-By implementing an established, transparent spec like `.textbundle`, Lufz will guarantee that users can inspect their files for access to the raw text and images within.
+By implementing an established, transparent spec like `.textbundle`, Intrepid will guarantee that users can inspect their files for access to the raw text and images within.
 They'll also be able to store them wherever they want.

 #### Native performance

 Many editors use Electron - the popular framework for building cross-platform, desktop apps with JavaScript (JS) and HTML/CSS.
 These apps also have the advantage of leveraging a flood of existing text-editing and Markdown preview modules in the JS ecosystem.

 However, since Electron bundles an instance of Chromium, the resulting apps are often slow and memory-intensive.
 What this means in practice is that an editor will choke and crash when handling a large document.
 Not that light(er) Electron apps are unachievable - VSCode is a notable counter-example.
 One strategy is to replace essential rendering routines with WebAssembly, compiled from a systems language like Rust.
 Another is to use the proven Swift to build a performant macOS app.
-Lufz will be written in Swift.

 #### WYSIWYG